Feds Indict Beacon Man on Additional Charges (Updated) | The Highlands Current

 Accused of conspiracy in Jan.
 6 riot at Capitol

-A Beacon man who was arrested on Jan.
-12 and charged with participating in the storming of the Capitol building was indicted on Friday (Jan.
-29) on additional charges, including conspiracy.
+A Beacon man arrested for participating in the storming of the Capitol building on Jan.
+6 has been indicted on additional charges, including conspiracy, and is accused of being a member of the Proud Boys, a white nationalist group.

 William Pepe, 31, was indicted in federal court in Washington, D.C., on charges of conspiracy; civil disorder; unlawfully entering restricted buildings or grounds; and disorderly and disruptive conduct in restricted buildings or grounds.
 He had been earlier charged with a single count of unlawful entry of a restricted building after being photographed in the Capitol rotunda during the Jan.
 6 riot.